Practical advice to get you started in flow cytometry

-Instead, we present a guide that will be invaluable to beginners in flow cytometry and act as a fact-packed synopsis for those of you interested in teaching others about the virtues of this powerful application.
+This guide is invaluable to beginners wanting to start flow cytometry and as a handy tool for teaching others about this powerful application.

 This chapter explains how a flow cytometer works.
 You will learn how the cells pass through the instrument, how light is detected and measured and the basic principles behind sorting cells.

 Fluorophores are fluorescent markers which absorb light energy and emit at a longer wavelength.
 This chapter explains how they work, why fluorescent markers are so important in flow cytometry and how to compensate between them.

 Flow cytometry data can be analyzed in different ways.
 Here we give common examples of gating strategies and how data can be best represented.